Burgundians: Burgundian settlement near Lake Geneva

-The only source to date the Burgundian settlement near Lake Geneva is the unreliable Gallic Chronicle of 452, which records that in 443 “Sapaudia was given to the remainders of the Burgundians to be divided with the indigenous inhabitants.”
+The only source to date the Burgundian settlement near Lake Geneva is the chronologically difficult Gallic Chronicle of 452, which records that in 443 “Sapaudia was given to the remainders of the Burgundians to be divided with the indigenous inhabitants.”
 The exact boundaries of Sapaudia are uncertain, but it lay in the Roman province of Maxima Sequania, and the Burgundian territory included Geneva, and Neuchâtel.

 Historian Ian N. Wood notes that this first settlement didn’t draw much attention from contemporaries, and probably didn’t involve a large migration of Burgundians.
 According to him the Burgundians settled in Sapaudia can be seen as a Roman military unit.
 These kings were in fact military officials of the Roman empire.
 Their non-Roman followers were not all Burgundian, and more non-Burgundians joined over time.
 In Wood’s opinion, a true Burgundian “kingdom” which was not based upon a Roman military office, only emerged between 474 and 494.
 After the accession of his opponent Julius Nepos in 474 King Gundobad could no longer claim to represent the western imperial court.

 The Lex Burgundionum law code, issued under Gundobad, nonetheless invokes earlier kings back to Gundahar, and beyond.
 One clause confirms the freedom of persons proved to have been freeborn under earlier “predecessors of royal memory” including not only his father and uncle (Gundioc and Chilperic) but also “Gibica, Gundomar, Gislahar, and Gundahar”.
 Whether or not Gundioc was the son, or even descendant, of Gundahar, is not certain.
 Gregory of Tours reported that Gundioc ("Gundevech") was a descendant of the Tervingian Goth Athanaric.